-An incredible wealth of religious diversity can be felt in more than 130 churches, 20 conventual chapels, two cathedrals and two basilicas, all of which bear witness to the many origins that colonized the region: Catholics, Anglicans, and other Protestants.
+An incredible wealth of religious diversity can be felt in one basilica, two cathedrals including a basilica-cathedral, one hundred and thirty churches and twenty chapels including ten conventual, all of which bear witness to the many origins that colonized the region: Catholics, Anglicans, and other Protestants.

-See also all the religious sites of the Québec City Area.
+See also other religious sites of the Québec City Area.

 The side chapel in Notre-Dame de Lorette Church is dedicated to Saint Kateri (Catherine) Tekakwitha, who was canonized by Pope Benedict XVI on October 21, 2012.
 She is the first North American aboriginal woman to be canonized.

 This is the most popular religious site in the province.
 It is home to the annual Sainte Anne Novena.
 The experience is a deeply moving and spiritual for the thousands of pilgrims who gather here from all over the world in the hopes that their prayers will find a kind ear in the good Sainte Anne.

 The Novena begins every year on July 17, and concludes with the Feast Day of Sainte Anne on July 26.

 Religious communities played a vital role in building Québec society.
 Among these, les Ursulines were committed to education, les Augustines to health, and les soeurs du Bon Pasteur were dedicated to various charitable organizations.